MysteryPancake/Houdini-Fun/README.md

 ```
 What shape would you expect to see?
 Surely a sphere, since it's centered at 0 and random in all directions?

-Unfortunately it's a cube, since the distribution is between -0.5 and 0.5 on all axes independently.
+Unfortunately it's a cube, since the range is -0.5 to 0.5 on all axes separately.

 ### Random direction, random length
-To get a sphere of random lengths, use `sample_sphere_uniform()`:
+To get a sphere and random vector lengths, use `sample_sphere_uniform()`:
 ```glsl
 v@v = sample_sphere_uniform(rand(i@ptnum));
 ```